weimeilin79/gs-redpanda-k8s/mm2-1-replication/step2.md

 The **MirrorSourceConnector** is your go-to for copying data from your source Kafka cluster to the Redpanda cluster.
 It consumes records from source topics on the source cluster and then produces them to the corresponding mirrored topics on the target cluster.
 It also takes care of offset translation between source and target topics so that it can provide exactly-once delivery semantics.

-Move past the configuration page, and hit *Next*.
+Move past the wizard page (It's alright to leave the fields in configuration form empty, we will be overwriting those in the next step), and hit **Next**.
 In the *Connector Properties* section, overwrite the existing content with the following:

 ```
 {